bcai/Gravitation/README.md

 The user can interact with a main element on the canvas, navigating via directional keys, and absorbing other objects in the process.

-![user-interaction]

 The `Reset All` button allows the user to reset all the elements on the canvas. `Reset Mass` resets the mass of the main element to a initial state of size 10.

 The `Populate` button populates the canvas with an additional 15 elements.
+Spam-click for interesting results.

+![user-interaction]

 The `Clear` button clears the canvas of all elements except the main element.